cees-elzinga/script.xbmc.hue.ambilight/README.md

 Download the add-on as a ZIP file.
 Open XBMC and go to System -> Settings -> Add-ons -> Install from zip file.
 Restart XBMC and configure the add-on:
 System -> Settings -> Add-ons -> Enabled add-ons -> Services -> XBMC Philips Hue

-Note for Raspberry Pi users: To save the add-on configuration, exit XBMC first before shutting down the Pi.
+Note for Raspberry Pi users: save the add-on configuration by exiting XBMC before shutting down the Pi completely.

 Donations
 ---------